cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 Verify that the `rolodex` database was created correctly.

 From the command line:

-Show the database associated with your account by running this command.
+1. Show the databases by running this command.
 ```json
 curl https://$ACCOUNT.bluemix.cloudant.com/_all_dbs
 ```
+2. See the `rolodex` database and any other databases associated with your account.
 *Results:*
 ```json
 ["rolodex"]
 ```

 From the Cloudant Dashboard:

-Click the Databases tab.
+1. Click the **Databases** tab.

-The `rolodex` database appears in the list on the Your Databases tab.
+2. See the `rolodex` database in the list on **Your Databases** tab.